 - Teachers share their enthusiasm, skills and knowledge in daily, taught reading sessions.
-In KS1, this teaching is through explicit guided reading lessons and in KS2 it is through the delivery of our Destination Reader program.
+In KS1, this teaching is through explicit guided reading lessons where children read phonically decodable books at their level.
+In KS2 it is through the delivery of our Destination Reader program.
 Children are taught to develop key reading skills including prediction, inference, retrieval, sequencing, evaluating and summarising.

 At Wallands, we aim to provide pupils with rich writing experiences which foster their creativity and empowers them as writers.